SaikrishnaSamudrala3/StudyBud/README.md

 # StudyBuddy
 </div>

-Designed to connect people with similar study interests, Study Buddy helps users find others who share their study goals.
+Backend application designed to connect people with similar study interests, Study Buddy helps users find others who share their study goals.
 Additionally, users can create a favorites page to keep track of their preferred study partners.

 ### Running the App